smpotts/smpotts.github.io/_posts/2022-07-31-making-a-website.md

 I recently set up this website using Github Pages and Jekyll and since this was a totally new experience for me, I thought it would be interesting to write about my experiences, and the things I have learned and still have to learn.

 ## Why I wanted to create a website
 So far in my career I have been in individual contributor roles at companies of varying sizes, but I've always had the ambition to eventually build something of my own and be in more of a consultant/ contractor/ freelance space.
 Until recently my digital footprint has been very small (by design), but I've realized that I need to make myself more visible and showcase my skills by getting more involved in new technologies and projects of my own.
-At eSpark Learning, I work with so many talented and inquisitive people who put a lot of time into developing their skills outside of work and seeing that has been a catalyst for me to do the same and write about the interesting things I'm discovering.
+I know so many talented and inquisitive people who put a lot of time into developing their skills outside of work and seeing that has been a catalyst for me to do the same and write about the interesting things I'm discovering.

 ## Getting Started
 ### Trying out Jekyll